 We rarely hear of scientific work making positive use of otherwise unhappy situations, perhaps because writers feel they don’t “sell” well.
-But they can be a good thing to do.
 We also don’t often hear about smaller projects.
-Here a couple’s unfortunate luck with their child is put to learning more about brain development.
+Here a couple’s unfortunate luck with their child is put to good use learning more about brain development.

 We all have a brain, in a very real sense two half-brains joined.
 The two hemispheres of our brains are connected by a sheet of neurons called the corpus callosum.

 Some people have two independent, unconnected hemispheres.
 They have what is known as agenesis of the corpus callosum.
-Basically, their corpus callosum—the sheet of neutrons connecting their two hemispheres—isn’t there.
+Basically, their corpus callosum—the sheet of neurons connecting their two hemispheres—isn’t there.

 We’re often told we get half or our genes from each of our parents, and that it’s the mixing up of them makes us unique.